Overhead Crane Inspection Johnson County, KS

 - Excessive chain stretch or wear on chain drive sprockets

-If you neglect to meet these crane inspection requisites, not only will it affect your efficiency and reputation, it could lead to fines if OSHA were to perform a sudden, on-site audit.
-Call us right away at 866-756-1200 or 866-756-1202 or connect with us online.
+If you fail to meet these crane inspection requirements, not only will your efficiency suffer, it could lead to costly fines if OSHA performs a sudden, on-site audit.
+Give us a call today at 866-756-1200 or 866-756-1202 or connect with us online.

 Initial Overhead Crane Inspections For New Equipment in Johnson County, KS and Throughout the Midwest

-Any updated, new, repaired, reinstalled, modified, or altered crane needs to be inspected to ensure compliance prior to the first use.
-For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you are able to even use the crane system.
+Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance prior to the first use.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even use the crane system.

-These inspections should be performed by qualified representatives in accordance with OEM recommendations to make sure all parts of the system have been installed properly and functionally tested.
-These trained technicians need to provide a full report on the results.
+These inspections should be performed by certified representatives in accordance with OEM recommendations to make sure all working components have been tested and properly installed.
+These trained technicians must provide a full report of the findings.
 At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
-Contact us today or give us a call at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Johnson County, KS area or elsewhere throughout the Midwest.
+Contact us today or give us a call at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the Johnson County, KS area or elsewhere throughout the Midwest.

 Reach Out To the Leading Overhead Crane Inspectors in Johnson County, KS, Throughout the Midwest | Engineered Lifting Systems

 Let our overhead crane inspectors check out your overhead crane today.
-Once we are finished, you can get back at it with the peace of mind knowing your system meets government regulations and your crew is safe to do what they do best.
-An inoperable overhead crane puts an abrupt halt to your project, as well as your deadline and your bottom line.
+Once we are finished, you can get back to work with the peace of mind knowing your system meets government standards and your team is safe to do what they do best.
+An inoperable overhead crane puts an abrupt halt to your worksite, along with your deadline and your bottom line.
 Nobody wants that to happen.

-Engineered Lifting Systems has been providing Johnson County, KS and Midwest companies with OSHA-compliant crane services of any type, since that first day back in 2004.
-To get started on a quote for overhead crane inspection, reach out to us or give our experienced specialists a call today at 866-756-1200 or 866-756-1202.
+Since that first day in 2004, we have been providing Johnson County, KS and Midwest businesses with OSHA-compliant crane services of all kinds.
+To get started on a quote for overhead crane inspection, contact us or call our experienced specialists right away at 866-756-1200 or 866-756-1202.